eaeoz/website/exampleSite/content/posts/cloudflare-argo.md

 +++
 #### File Permissions and Creating Tunnel
+first we create folder for tunnel and give permissions.

 ```
 sudo -i

 mkdir -p /mnt/user/appdata/cloudflared/ && chmod -R 777 /mnt/user/appdata/cloudflared/
 ```

-select domain which you want to use for tunnel
+then run container to create certificate. select domain which you want to use for tunnel on this process

 ```